IvanVakov/SoftUniDemoGithubProject/README.md

 # SoftUniDemoGithubProject
-Demo project for SoftUni Fundamentals
+Demo project for SoftUni Fundamentals.
+I edited this on Github direcktly :)